-Illinois is one of the best Midwest vacation states for travelers who want big-city energy, museums, food, sports, architecture, Route 66 history, small towns, state parks, Abraham Lincoln history, and family-friendly weekend getaways.
+Illinois is one of the strongest Midwest vacation states for travelers who want big-city energy, architecture, museums, food, sports, theater, Route 66 history, small towns, state parks, Abraham Lincoln sites, and road-trip variety.

 The key is choosing the right version of Illinois for your trip.
-A Chicago city weekend feels very different from a Route 66 road trip, a Springfield history getaway, a Galena couples escape, a Starved Rock hiking weekend, or a Southern Illinois outdoor trip.
+A Chicago city weekend feels completely different from a Route 66 road trip, a Springfield history getaway, a Galena couples escape, a Starved Rock hiking weekend, or a Southern Illinois outdoor trip through Shawnee National Forest.

 Who Illinois Is Best For

 Illinois can fit several travel styles, but the right destination matters.
-A family visiting Chicago should plan differently from a couple visiting Galena, a history traveler going to Springfield, or an outdoor traveler heading to Southern Illinois.
+A family visiting Chicago should plan differently from a couple visiting Galena, a history traveler going to Springfield, or an outdoor traveler heading to Shawnee National Forest.

 Best Places to Visit in Illinois

 Illinois has more variety than many travelers expect.
-Chicago gets most of the attention, but the state also offers historic towns, Route 66 stops, state parks, river scenery, Abraham Lincoln sites, and Southern Illinois landscapes.
+Chicago gets most of the attention, and it should, but the state also offers historic towns, Route 66 stops, state parks, river scenery, Abraham Lincoln sites, college towns, and Southern Illinois landscapes.

 Chicago

 Chicago is Illinois’ signature destination and one of the best city trips in the United States.
-Travelers visit for architecture, museums, food, sports, shopping, theaters, neighborhoods, Lake Michigan, observation decks, and skyline views.
+Travelers visit for architecture, museums, food, sports, shopping, theaters, neighborhoods, Lake Michigan, observation decks, river views, and one of the most recognizable skylines in the country.

 Chicago Architecture and River Tours